Updating MySQL® cluster settings

 Switch master.- To switch the master to one of the replicas, leave the Choose master host automatically option enabled.

-- To switch the master to a specific replica, disable the Choose master host automatically option and then select the required replica from the drop-down list.
+- To switch the master to a specific replica, disable the Choose master host automatically option and then select the replica from the drop-down list.

 - Click Switch.